Memorial Bridge (Portsmouth, New Hampshire): Original bridge

-New bridge
+Replacement bridge

 On May 6, 2010, the Senate Transportation Committee of the New Hampshire legislature unanimously voted to include $44 million in bonds that, in addition to other state and federal funds, would allow the Memorial Bridge to be replaced without further funding from Maine, which is half-owner of the bridge.
 This plan was contingent on approval by the full legislature, an agreement with the State of Maine, and availability of federal stimulus funds.
 George Campbell, commissioner of the NHDOT, said at a Portsmouth City Council meeting in 2010 that the bridge was too far beyond repair for rehabilitation.
 Original bridge piers would be reused.
 The replacement would look similar to the original span.
 The bridge was designed by Theodore Zoli of HNTB and built by Archer Western Contractors.

 The new bridge was officially dedicated at a ceremony on the New Hampshire side of the span just before noon on August 8, 2013.
 The bridge initially opened to only pedestrians and bicyclists.
 The new bridge—constructed over two still existing piers—opened to vehicular traffic at 2:00 p.m., first with southbound traffic (Maine to New Hampshire), and then northbound.
 Additional work on the new bridge was finished in November 2013.

-On the night of February 25, 2022, the bridge was lit in the colors of the Ukrainian Flag in a show of solidarity with the people of Ukraine during the 2022 Russian invasion of Ukraine.
+On the night of February 25, 2022, the bridge was lit in the colors of the flag of Ukraine in a show of solidarity with the people of Ukraine during the 2022 Russian invasion of Ukraine.

+In March 2025, the bridge was one of 68 identified by the National Transportation Safety Board (NTSB) as needing risk assessment with regards to a possible vessel strike.